Why Is Procrastination so Bad in College if There’s so Much Free Time?

 Uncomfortable situations

-Work isn’t the only thing we can procrastinate on!
+Work isn’t the only thing we can procrastinate!
 With conflicts and other uncomfortable social situations, ignoring the issue leaves others waiting for your response and can make things worse rather than better.

 • But by ignoring the issue, we make it more likely that the other person will be more frustrated, disappointed, or left feeling unheard and unimportant.